when i was in elementary school my mom and I made a quilt for my american girl dolls.

 while i love, love, love this machine you definitely do not have to spend a lot of money to get a quality machine. more on my favorite tools here.

-yep! i sew gifts for other people's children, myself (mostly dresses and skirts), my the boy (shirts, polos, and lots of tailoring of store bought stuff), my family (a cosmetic bag for my sister, a bed for my parents dog, an apron, etc.), and things for the home (pillows, curtains, etc.).
+i sew gifts for other people's children, myself (mostly dresses and skirts), my husband (shirts and lots of tailoring of store bought stuff), my family (a cosmetic bag for my sister, a bed for my parents dog, an apron, etc.), and things for the home (pillows, curtains, etc.).

-however at the end of the day i get the most joy out of sewing for kids, particularly little girls, and especially little girls who are related to me.
+however at the end of the day i get the most joy out of sewing for kids, especially little girls, and particularly little girls who are related to me.

 glad you asked!